cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 ### Don't use `assert`

-You might wonder if using `CHECK` if our only way and so I have to talk about one very famous alternative here that is often recommended on the Internet.
-This alternative is to use [`assert`](https://en.cppreference.com/w/cpp/error/assert.html) in place of `CHECK`.
+You might wonder if using `CHECK` is our only way to help us detect when we are in an inconsistent state and so I have to talk about one very famous alternative here that is often recommended on the Internet.
+This alternative is to use [`assert`](https://en.cppreference.com/w/cpp/error/assert.html).
 The `assert` statement can be found in the `<cassert>` include file.
 I'm not a fan of using `assert`.

-What is this smell?
-Is something on fire?
-Ah, it's the people with torches and pitchforks again coming for me for not liking `assert`!
+If you came here with your torches and pitchforks, this is probably a good time to take them out! 😉

-Let me explain myself.
+But let me explain myself.
 You see, `assert` has one super annoying flaw that makes it impossible for me to recommend it for production code.
 I've seen sooo many bugs stemming from this!
-But let me show what I'm talking about on our game example.
+But let me show what I'm talking about using our game example.

 First, we can use `assert` in a very similar way to `CHECK`: